delaramhosseini/Dimensionality-Reduction-Classification-and-Clustering-Techniques/README.md

 - A random sample of 25% of the data is designated for testing, while the remaining 75% is used for training the model.

 ### 4. Model Training and Evaluation
-The **MLP Classifier**, a type of neural network, is employed for face recognition.
+A **Multi-Layer Perceptron (MLP) Classifier** is a type of artificial neural network used for supervised learning tasks, such as classification and regression.
+It consists of multiple layers of neurons, which are interconnected, allowing it to learn complex patterns in the data.
 The project iterates through various PCA component counts (from 10 to 79) to identify the configuration that produces the best accuracy.
 For each count of components:
 - Data is transformed using PCA.
 - The transformed data is split into training and testing sets.
 - The MLP Classifier is trained on the training dataset.